dmattek/burst-calc/README.md

 Analyze bursts in interarrival times.
 Last modification: 30 March 2018

-Authors: M Dobrzynski
-Centre for Mathematics and Computer Science (CWI), Amsterdam, The Netherlands
+Authors: M Dobrzyński, Centre for Mathematics and Computer Science (CWI), Amsterdam, The Netherlands

 Content of the directory:
 burster         - C code for Gillespie simulation of the basic burst-generating model,